Operators

 Logical "operators"

-and and or work as you would expect.
+The logical binary operators are and and or.
 These don't evaluate their right hand side if not necessary.

-main void() x nat = 11 log !is-even x # Parentheses are needed because "and" and "or" # have lower precedence than normal functions like "log" log (x > 3 and x < 6 or x > 9 and x < 12)
+main void() x nat = 11 log not is-even x # Parentheses are needed because "and" and "or" # have lower precedence than normal functions like "log" log (x > 3 and x < 6 or x > 9 and x < 12)